Luke 7

 [33] For John the Baptist has come eating no bread nor drinking wine; and you say, He has a demon.

-See Comments Matthew 11:17-19.
-The Lord was "drinking", but He did not drink alcohol, grape wine, but the real pure grape juice.
-There were two types of grape juice people used in those times, the one that had been fermented and the fresh squeezed one.
-The Lord drank always the fresh squeezed grape juice; He never drank fermented grape juice.
-Usually, people will offer both types of grape juice; the offering will be different.
-The adults will get the fermented one and the children will get the fresh squeezed one; and the Lord will always take just the fresh squeezed one.
+Comments Luke 7:33-34 See Comments Matthew 11:17-19.
+The Lord Jesus “has come eating and drinking,” but He did not drink alcohol or grape wine, but pure grape juice.
+People used two types of grape juice in those times: fermented and freshly squeezed.
+The Lord always drank freshly squeezed grape juice; He never drank fermented grape juice.
+Usually, people would offer both types of grape juice, and the offerings differ.
+The adults would get the fermented one, and the children would get the freshly squeezed one, but the Lord would always take only the freshly squeezed one.

 [35] And wisdom is justified by all her children.

-Emphasize on the word "wisdom"; by the wisdom the Lord has given to a person, if that person uses that wisdom in glorifying God, then all their children and anyone that knows them will also have benefit in that wisdom as well.
+Comments Luke 7:33-35 Here, we emphasize the word “wisdom.”
+By the wisdom the Lord has given to a person, if that person uses that wisdom in glorifying God, then all their children and anyone who knows them will also benefit from that wisdom.

 [36] And one of the Pharisees desired Him that He would eat with him.
 And having entered into the Pharisee's house, He reclined.

-The complete story is as follows: the Lord went to the leper's house, the woman anointed Him on the top of His head, and then the Lord travelled further and there He stopped at the Pharisee's house where the same woman followed with the same jar and anointed Him at His feet.
-Same name, Simon, for both hosts, but not the same person or occupation.
-And the Holy Spirit looking at both together, the Holy Spirit gives one writer one portion of the story, and the same Holy Spirit gives another portion of the story to another writer.
-It turns out to be a different angle of events in each gospel.
-The story in the Gospel of Luke and the story in the Gospel of John take place in the house of Simon the Pharisee, which is a different house than the house of Simon the leper.
-Different houses, but the same woman and the same jar of perfume.
+The complete story is as follows.
+The Lord Jesus went to the leper’s house, where the woman anointed Him on the top of His head.
+After this, the Lord traveled further and stopped at the Pharisee’s house, where the same woman followed with the same jar and anointed Him at His feet.
+We have the same name, Simon, for both hosts, but not the same person or occupation.
+And the Holy Spirit, looking at both hosts together, gives one writer one portion of the story, and the same Holy Spirit gives another portion of the story to another writer.
+Therefore, it turns out to be a different angle of events in each Gospel.
+In conclusion, the stories in the Gospel of Luke and the Gospel of John take place in the house of Simon the Pharisee, which is different from the house of Simon the leper: different houses, but the same woman and the same jar of perfume.

 [37] And behold, a woman who was in the city, a sinner; and when she knew that He reclined in the Pharisee's house, she took an alabaster jar of ointment,

-This woman is identified in John 11:2 as Mary, a woman who is a sinner, but her heart is clean.
-When she knew where the Lord was, she came and glorified the Lord the way she knew and in the ability of herself, people should think of her as a common sinner that glorifies the Lord.
-Here we can say that Mary brought with her the same jar of ointment that she had in the house of Simon the Leper and as indicated in Mark 14:3, the top part of the jar was broken.
-Notice that in Mark 14:3 it says, "and she broke the jar, and poured it over His head".
-The truth is that indeed she broke the jar, but if you break the jar completely into pieces, how can you pour the ointment on the head of the Lord?
-So, the assumption is that she broke just the top part of the jar, then she poured the ointment on the Lord.
+Comments Luke 7:37 This woman is identified in John 11:2 as Mary, a sinner, but whose heart is clean.
+When she knows where the Lord is, she comes and glorifies the Lord the way she knows, and in her own ability.
+All people should think of her as well, a common sinner who glorifies the Lord.
+Here, we can say that Mary brought with her the same jar of ointment that she had in the house of Simon the Leper, and, as indicated in Mark 14:3, the top part of the jar was broken.
+Notice that in Mark 14:3 it says, “having broken the alabaster jar, she poured it on His head.”
+The truth is that indeed she did break the jar, but if you break the jar into pieces, how can you pour the ointment on the head of the Lord?
+So, the assumption is that she broke only the top of the jar, then poured the ointment on the Lord Jesus.

 [38] and standing behind at His feet, weeping, she began to wet His feet with her tears, and wiped them with the hair of her head, and kissed His feet, and anointed with the ointment.

-As this verse says, she has washed the Lord's feet with her tears, but these are not tears of sadness but tears of sorrow, because she feels herself not worthy, so she used the hair of her head to dry His feet.
-Mary is a woman that all women should look upon, the way she offered her worship to the Lord.
+Comments Luke 7:38 As this verse states, she has washed the Lord Jesus’ feet with her tears, but these are not tears of sadness but tears of sorrow, because she feels in herself not worthy, so she used the hair of her head to dry His feet.
+Mary is a woman whom all women should look upon for the way she offered her worship to the Lord.

-"and kissed His feet, and anointed with the ointment".
-By tradition, the oil anointment is done for the elders but in this place the beloved Son of God is not an elder yet.
+“And kissed His feet, and anointed with the ointment.”
+By tradition, the oil anointing is done for the elders, but in this place, the beloved Son of God is not an elder yet.
 This action of Mary shows her respect towards the beloved Son of God.

-"he spoke within himself".
-Pay attention, this man did not speak out, but in himself.
-In this verse it tells us, the Lord knows within the heart of humans.
+Comments Luke 7:39 “He spoke within himself.”
+Give attention to the fact that this man did not speak out, but in himself.
+In this verse, it tells all humans that the Lord Jesus knows what is within the hearts of humans.
 Without you speaking out, the Lord can hear your heart thinking, and this is the place of confirmation.
-This Pharisee knows how to judge this woman and considers her as a sinner, but he himself is no different from her.
+This Pharisee knows how to judge the woman and consider her a sinner, but he himself is no different than her.

-In this verse, the Bible says that the Pharisee's name was Simon.
-This Simon, however, is different from Simon the leper as we explained in Comments 7:36.
-Also, you should notice the term Simon calls the Lord, as Teacher.
-By the position, he has put the Lord, it shows clearly the respect Jesus has among the people.
+Comments Luke 7:40 In this verse, the Bible tells us that the Pharisee’s name was Simon.
+This Simon, however, is different from Simon the leper, as we explained in Comment Luke 7:36.
+Also, notice the term Simon uses to address the Lord Jesus: “Teacher.”
+By the position he has given the Lord Jesus, it shows clearly the respect the Lord has among the people.

 [41] There were two debtors to a certain moneylender: the one owed five hundred denarii, and the other fifty.

-The Lord has given this parable for all to think about what the debtors are owing.
-The verse may say they owe money, but the Lord of life did not come to talk about the way humans do business, but these two debtors are owing praise to the Lord of life for the fact that they are still alive and are able to make it right in this world.
-When you owe something to anyone on earth, you must repay it, but when you owe the One who gives your life, what should you think about the repayment?
+Comments Luke 7:41 The Lord has given this parable for all to think about what the debtors are owing.
+The verse may say they owe money, but the Lord of Life did not come to talk about the way humans do business.
+These two debtors are owing praises to the Lord of Life for the fact that they are still alive and able to make it right in this world.
+When you owe something to anyone on earth, you must repay, but when you owe the One who gives your life, what should you think about the repayment?

-In this parable, the moneylender is the Father Himself and the debtors are all living creatures, not just humans, but all living.
-In this place, the amount owing, 50 or 500 denarii, refers to what all humans are owing, those that know the Lord and those that never knew the Lord, but these latter ones should still be seeking to know the Lord, as the Lord has put in their hearts when they look around themselves and see all the creation of God.
-We could think that the 50 denarii debt is owed by those that know the Lord and the 500 denarii debt by those that never knew the Lord but see the creation of God around them.
-You know or you do not know the Lord, that is the sin that will be counted.
-When you never know about the Lord, you should still be seeking what the Lord has put inside you, but if you do not respond, it will be counted towards the amount you are owing.
-The debt here is not sin alone, but the way humans spend life reflecting on what the Lord has put inside their hearts to think about their Creator.
-By reading the text of this parable, truly humans can understand the sin to be related to the life of this earth.
-But for the Lord, He is looking, He gives life to all humans, but how many that come to give thanks to Him, even those who never heard about the Lord, when they look around themselves, they can think as well, where all these things come from and at the end the conclusion will come, there is a Creator who created all, and we should praise Him.
+In this parable, the moneylender is the Father Himself, and the debtors are all living creatures, not just humans, but all living creatures.
+In this place, the amount owing, fifty or five hundred denarii, refers to what all humans are owing, those that know the Lord and those that never knew the Lord.
+But these latter ones should still be seeking to know the Lord, as the Lord has put in their hearts, when they look around themselves and see all the creation of God.
+We could think that the fifty denarii debt is owed by those who know the Lord, and the five hundred denarii debt by those who never knew the Lord but see the creation of God around them.
+You know, or you don’t know the Lord, that is the sin that will be counted.
+When you never knew about the Lord, you should still be seeking what the Lord has put inside you.
+But if you do not respond, it will be counted toward the amount you owe.
+The debt here is not sin alone, but the way humans spend their lives reflecting on what the Lord has put in their hearts to think about their Creator.

 [42] Having nothing to pay back, he showed kindness to both.
 Which of them therefore will love him most?

-First, we look at this verse not in a spiritual way.
-By the verse itself, when you owe something to someone, the person that you are owing to, will expect you to pay them back with interest.
-But here in this verse, you cannot pay back what you owe to the Lord, not by money, but by doing good to others in the name of Jesus.
-The Lord has been so good to all of us, the Father has sent the beloved Son of God to die for all humans, but what can all humans do to pay back to the Father?
+Comments Luke 7:42 “Having nothing to pay back, he showed kindness to both.”
+First, we do not view this verse spiritually.
+By the verse itself, when you owe something to someone, the person you owe it to will expect you to pay them back with interest.
+But here in this verse, you cannot pay back by money what you owe to the Lord, but by doing good to others in the name of the Lord Jesus.
+The Lord has been so good to all of us.
+The Father has sent the beloved Son of God to die for all humans, but what can all humans do to pay back the Father?
 No one on this earth can do anything directly to the Lord.
-But the only thing the Father is asking from us is to accept the teaching of the beloved Son of God and glorify His name, because the beloved Son of God has paid the debt you owe to the Father, on the cross, the beloved Son of God has paid it all.
+But, only one thing the Father is asking from all: accept the teaching of the beloved Son of God and glorify His name, because the beloved Son of God has paid the debt you owe to the Father.
+On the cross, the beloved Son of God has paid it all.
 The big sin of one, the small sin of another, both sins have been paid.
-No one can say I am more beloved than another, because both cannot pay enough for the debt that they owe to the Father.
+No one can say I am beloved more than another, because neither can pay enough for the debt that they owe to the Father.

-This is the question to ask yourself, the sin you have committed, the beloved Son of God has paid for you, but what about the sins of your parents or your children which in your eyes look so great?
-Nevertheless, if they all come and believe and beg for mercy, the beloved Son of God has paid that debt too, who then can say, you are more beloved than another.
-Because, in your heart, you do not really care about the sins of others that do not relate to you.
-This is how all the humans think, the same way, the sins of others are not mine, but when it comes to your own family, you yourself are willing to pay for it, and that is why here we mention about family.
-As we care for our family, the Father cares for His family, because all humans that have received the beloved Son of God are counted as His family.
-The idea is that the Lord does not favor one over another because they commit more or less sins; we are all sinners in His eyes.
-From God’s point of view, it doesn’t matter how much you sin, what it matters is if you repent and come to Jesus.
+“Which of them therefore will love him most?”
+This is the question to ask yourself: the sin you have committed, the beloved Son of God has paid for you, but what about the sins of your parents or your children, which in your eyes look so great?
+Nevertheless, if they all come, believe, and beg for mercy, the beloved Son of God has paid that debt as well.
+Who then can say, “You are beloved more than one another?”
+Because in your heart, you don’t really care about the sins of others that don’t relate to you; this is how all humans think the same way: the sins of others are not mine, but when it comes to your own family, you are willing to pay for it, and that is why we mention family sins here.

 [43] Simon answered and said, The one, I suppose, to whom he forgave the most.
 And He said to him, You have rightly judged.

-The beloved Son of God has answered the question from a human point of view, who loves God more, the one that commits a lesser sin or the one that commits a greater sin.
-When both sins are considered, the Lord has forgiven all, but the Lord has told Simon here in this place that Simon has answered in a human way.
-But the Lord also understands in this parable, the human way will have a human answer to the question, but in that answer, let all humans think as well that the way we all think, and feel cannot be compared to what the Lord has feeling for humans.
-Regardless of your sin, the love from the heart, that is what the Lord wants to see, not the love from the mouth, but the love from deep inside your heart and soul.
+Comments Luke 7:43 “And He said to him, You have rightly judged.”
+The beloved Son of God has answered the question of who loves God more, the one who commits less sin or the one who commits a greater sin, from a human point of view.
+However, when both sins are considered, the Lord has forgiven all, but here the Lord tells Simon that Simon has judged correctly from a human point of view.
+But the Lord also understands, in this parable, that the human way will have a human answer to the question.
+But in that answer, let all humans think as well that the way we all think and feel cannot be compared to what the Lord feels for humans.
+Regardless of your sin, the love from the heart is what the Lord wants to see, not the love from the mouth, but the love from deep inside your heart and soul.

-From this verse we can all see clearly, the Lord Himself has entered into your heart, but you have not prepared your heart to accept His teaching, but this poor woman poured out her sorrow upon His feet and wiped them with the hair of her head.
-This sinner has offered to the Lord the humblest action.
-Also, this action has reflected her true belief in the beloved Son of God.
-She could not pour out her sorrow if she did not give her heart to the Lord and this action shows this clearly; she gave her heart fully to the Lord.
+Comments Luke 7:44 From this verse, we can all clearly see that the Lord Himself has entered into your heart, but you have not prepared your heart to accept His teaching.
+But this poor woman poured out her sorrow upon His feet, and wiped them with the hair of her head.
+This sinner has offered for the Lord the humblest action, and this action has reflected her true belief in the beloved Son of God.
+She cannot pour out her sorrow if she has not given her heart to the Lord; this action clearly shows it.
 We all should look at her actions as an example.

-The Lord has told Simon that he did not reflect first on his love towards the Lord, but this poor woman has humbled her heart and kissed His feet and has shown respect towards the Lord.
-Look upon her, do not forget as well that she kissed the Lord upon the feet; by this she has shown great respect.
+Comments Luke 7:45 The Lord has told Simon that he did not first reflect on his love towards the Lord, but this poor woman has humbled her heart, kissed His feet, and shown respect towards the Lord; look upon her.
+Don’t forget, as well, that she kissed the Lord upon the feet, and by doing this, she has shown great respect.

 [47] Therefore I say to you, Her many sins have been forgiven; for she loved much; but to whom little is forgiven, the same loves little.

-In this verse, we will give attention to "loved much".
-When someone loves the Lord so much, that person will not worship the Lord from the head but will do so from the inner heart and that is why the sins are forgiven, even though that person has committed many sins in their life, but because of the sincere love towards God that person will receive forgiveness.
+Comments Luke 7:47a “Her many sins have been forgiven; for she loved much.”
+In this part of the verse, we will give attention to “loved much”.
+When someone loves the Lord much, that person will not worship Him from the head but will worship Him from their deep inner heart.
+And that is why their sins are forgiven.
+And even if that person has committed many sins in their life, if they have a sincere love towards God, they will receive forgiveness.

-The person that receives forgiveness little, that relates to the heart which does not recognize the authority of the Lord.
+“But to whom little is forgiven, the same loves little.”
+The person who feels they receive forgiveness little relates to the heart that does not recognize the authority of the Lord.
 The love that is little from that person cannot compare with the sin deep inside the heart of that person.
-If you do not love the Lord, you do not give that sin (repent) to the Lord, that sin remains inside you, and you cannot love the Lord if you do not bring that sin and put it to the feet of the Lord to help you.
-The person that loves much also will glorify the Lord of life much, but those that love little also will glorify little.
-The love in this place has been shown in glorifying, if you do not love the Lord, you will never glorify the Lord of life.
+If you don’t love the Lord you don’t give that sin (repent) to the Lord, and that sin remains inside you, and you cannot love the Lord if you don’t bring that sin and give it at the feet of the Lord to help you.
+The person who loves the Lord much also will glorify the Lord of Life much, but those that love little also will glorify little.
+The love in this place is shown in glorifying; if you don’t love the Lord, you will never glorify the Lord of Life.
 The unconfessed sin of the heart hinders your love towards the Lord.

 [48] And He said to her, Your sins are forgiven.

-This woman has come to the Lord with a humble heart, and recognized who the Lord is for her.
-She accepts in her heart that the Lord is the One that has authority in forgiving her sins and her sins are forgiven as this verse says.
+Comments Luke 7:48 This woman has come to the Lord with a humble heart and recognized who the Lord Jesus is for her.
+She accepts in her heart that the Lord is the One who has authority to forgive her sins, and because of that, her sins are forgiven, as this verse tells.

 [49] And those reclining with Him began to say within themselves, Who is this who even forgives sins?

-Even they think within themselves, but we can all see clearly, these people did not recognize the Lord's authority, also their thoughts were going towards blaspheming against the Lord Himself.
+Comments Luke 7:49 Even though they thought within themselves, we can all clearly see that these people did not recognize the Lord Jesus’ authority.
+Also, their thoughts were going towards blaspheming against the Lord Himself.

-"Who is this who even forgives sins?"
-This shows the heart that blasphemes against God, because it does not accept the Lord's authority, the heart guides the mind to doubt the authority, and has questions to themselves that the Lord does not have authority on this earth to forgive any sins.
+“Who is this who even forgives sins?”
+This question shows the heart that blasphemes against God because it did not accept the Lord Jesus’ authority.
+The heart guides the mind to doubt the authority, and these have questions for themselves that the Lord Jesus does not have authority on this earth to forgive the sins of anyone.

 [50] And He said to the woman, Your faith has saved you; go in peace.

-In this verse, the Lord has given confirmation that the woman has been saved because of her faith in the authority of the Lord.
+Comments Luke 7:50 In this verse, the Lord confirms that the woman has been saved by her faith in the authority of the Lord Jesus.
 And the Lord has blessed her life after this, so that she will have peace in this life from now on.

 Life and Faith Applications.
-1) Pray to the Lord for all your family and those that are under your authority.
-2) Bring all the sins, open and hidden, and repent to the Lord Jesusto receive forgiveness.
+1) Pray to the Lord for all your family and those under your authority.
+2) Bring all the sins, open and hidden, and repent to the Lord in the name of the Lord Jesus to receive forgiveness.
 3) Give praise that is due to the Lord of life.
-We owe praise to Him for the fact that we are still alive, and we are able to make it right in this world.
-4) Do not doubt, believe in the work of the Lord, believe what the Bible has told us about what the Lord has done.
+We owe Him praise for the fact that we are still alive and able to make it right in this world.
+4) Do not doubt; believe in the work of the Lord Jesus; believe what the Bible tells us about what the Lord Jesus has done.
 5) In every situation, ask mercy from the Lord with a crying and sincere heart.